zebscripts/AFK-Daily/README.md

 - Fight in the Kings Tower
 - Fight Wrizz
 - Fight Soren if available.
 Can also open Soren for you.
-- Fight in the Twisted Realm
+- Fight in the Twisted Realm (necessary to have at least fought once against each TR boss for the game to save your formation)
 - Buy daily Dust from the Store
 - Collect daily Quest Chests
 - Collect Mail